hadicodes/Trivia-Game/README.md

 Rules of the Game:

-You'll create a trivia form with multiple choice or true/false options (your choice).
+Click on the start button to begin.
+You have 25 seconds to answer all questions.
+Click the done button when you are finished to see your results.

+This trivia game was designed to have multiple choice options.
 The player will have a limited amount of time to finish the quiz.
 The game ends when the time runs out.
 The page will reveal the number of questions that players answer correctly and incorrectly.
-Don't let the player pick more than one answer per question.
-Don't forget to include a countdown timer.
+The game was made using HTML/CSS, Javascript, and Jquery.

+Hadi Yousufi 2016